-- Furthermore, you need to create a command key which will carry the command to launch the application.
+- Furthermore, you need to create a command key that will carry the command to launch the application.

-- Right click on the MS Excel key and select New and succeedingly Key.
+- Right click on the MS Excel key and select New and succeeding Key.

 - Provide “command” as a name to this newly created key.

-To accomplish this step, you have to provide a full path of your application.
+To accomplish this step, you have to provide a full path to your application.
 To get the full path, open your Windows Explorer.
 Go to the location where your file is located.
 If you don’t know the location then search the same in Windows Explorer.
-Once you get the location, press Shift key, and Right click the mouse at the same time.
+Once you get the location, press the Shift key, and Right-click the mouse at the same time.
 You will get a menu with many options.
 Select Copy as Path.